vgallet/was/README.md

 > [README](https://github.com/async-profiler/async-profiler?tab=readme-ov-file#wall-clock-profiling)

-#### Inject some traffics
+#### Inject some traffic

-During our profiling, we will inject some traffics using k6.
+During our profiling, we will inject some traffic using k6.

 ```sh
 k6 run k6/main.js